Darshan-hegde04/Purea_hygiene_Assistant/README.md

 - [License](#license)

 ## About
-Purea is an AI chatbot created during the [Hackathon Name] Hackathon, with the aim of promoting proper hygiene and cleanliness practices.
+Purea is an AI chatbot created during the  Hackathon, with the aim of promoting proper hygiene and cleanliness practices.
 It offers information, tips, and advice on various hygiene-related topics, making it a valuable resource for anyone looking to improve their personal hygiene routines.

 ## Features
 - **Smart Enough to Decline Off-Topic Conversation**: Purea is programmed to provide informative responses related to hygiene and cleanliness.
 It politely declines to answer any off-topic questions, ensuring the conversation stays on point.